Hakulani/CustomerAnalytics/04CustomerSegmentation&ProductRecomendation/README.md

 ## Benefit
 By segmenting customers, businesses can glean deeper insights into their audience, fine-tune their marketing and sales strategies, and pinpoint key customer segments that warrant further investment.
 Additionally, it assists in refining marketing techniques and creating effective action plans.

-# Product Recommendation

-## Definition
-At its core, a product recommendation is a filtering mechanism designed to predict and display items a user might wish to purchase.
-While the system may not always hit the mark, it's deemed successful if it aligns with user preferences.

-## Benefit

 ## Case Study
 ## Business Understanding